Meet the Team

 *Dreaming, wondering, and asking the question of what God might be up to

-*Casting a vision for faith formation and creating a plan to live out the vision
+*Casting a vision for Cross+Generational faith formation and creating a plan to live it out

-Kristin Johnson is the Deacon of Faith Formation at First Lutheran church in Fremont, NE.
-With 22 years of ministry experience, she has a heart for Youth Ministry and Cross+Generational relationships being at the core of the church.
+Originally from Oregon, Deacon Kristin serves as Deacon of Faith Formation at First Lutheran church in Fremont, NE.
+With a MA degree in Youth and Family Ministry from Luther Seminary (2003) and 24 years of Youth Ministry experience, she has had the privilege to serve in several different denominations, including ELCA Lutheran, United Methodist and Presbyterian.
+She has a heart for cross+generational relationships being at the core of the church.
 She has a passion to help connect the wisdom of the elder to the wonder of the child in the same sacred space.
-In her call at First, she works with the Sunday School, Confirmation and Youth Ministry programs.
-Kristin is married to Pastor Scott Johnson, the Director of Campus Ministry at Midland University, and they have two teenage daughters: Ainsley and Alanna.
+Kristin has lead Confirmation programs, Children’s and Youth Ministry programs, and Cross+Generational ministries.
+Kristin is married to Bishop Scott Johnson and they have two teenage daughters: Ainsley and Alanna.

-Originally from Wisconsin, Deacon Koren Lindley currently serves Luther Memorial Lutheran Church in Omaha, Nebraska, as the Youth and Family Ministries leader.
-Deacon Koren Lindley enjoys combining her passion for Cross+Gen faith formation with traditional spiritual practices in many different formats.
+Originally from Wisconsin, Deacon Koren serves as Deacon of Faith Formation and Outreach at Trinity Lutheran Church in South Dakota.
+She enjoys combining her passion for Cross+Gen faith formation with traditional spiritual practices in many different formats.
 She is interested in how people of all ages can create new connections and relationships with each other through seasonal retreats, midweek services, education hours, confirmation and more!
 Koren likes to describe her call as someone who builds a playground filled with faith activities, fun, and learning and invites people of all ages to explore and connect while allowing the Holy Spirit to do her work.
 Koren is also the wife of a pastor as well as mom to four kids ages 10-18 and two rescue dogs!